SerenityOS/tree-sitter-jakt/README.md

-# Tree Sitter Jakt
+# Tree-Sitter Jakt

 [Jakt](https://github.com/SerenityOS/jakt) grammar for [tree-sitter](https://github.com/tree-sitter/tree-sitter)

-Jakt is a memory safe programming language built for SerenityOS that transpiles to C++.
+Jakt is a memory safe programming language created for SerenityOS that transpiles to C++.

 Work in progress.